Skip to content

 # OME-ZARR under labels/<name>/ (the default place tile_process writes

 # them), each as its own multi-scale Labels layer.
+Kept as a list (not

 for name in _inner_label_names(image):

-levels = _multiscale_levels(f"{image}/labels/{name}", None)
+levels = _multiscale_levels(store, None)

 lab = [lvl.astype("int32") for lvl in levels]